 Pregnancy, weight fluctuations, gravity, and breastfeeding all take their toll on your breasts and body.
 A breast lift, or mastopexy, is a plastic surgery procedure that reshapes and lifts droopy breasts.
 Our experienced surgeons at Denton Plastic Surgery perform breast lift surgery to restore youthful, lifted, round breasts.

-Why Choose Denton Plastic Surgery For A Breast Lift?
+Why Choose Denton Plastic Surgery for a Breast Lift?

-As Denton’s leading plastic surgeons for cutting-edge cosmetic and reconstructive surgery, Dr. Flugstad and Dr. Rivet are dedicated to being among the most talented breast surgeons, beloved for their deep commitment to patient care and natural-looking results.
+As leading plastic surgeons for cutting-edge cosmetic and reconstructive surgery, Dr. Flugstad and Dr. Rivet are dedicated to being among the most talented breast surgeons, beloved for their deep commitment to patient care and natural-looking results.

-Are You A Good Candidate for A Breast Lift?
+Are You a Good Candidate for a Breast Lift?